igrishaev/pg/README.md

 - Rich types mapping;
 - JSON support;
 - Joda Time support;
-- and more (lots of good things in todo).
+- and more (lots of good things in TODO).

 Documentation: